Disaster Preparedness for Travel Nurses

 Again, our main concern in the event of any extreme weather is the safety of our travelers.
 As a traveler, your most important responsibility is to follow your facility’s disaster preparation plan and to communicate with the facility.

-- If your shift is canceled due to inclement weather, specify “low census” on your TNAA time-sheet and document low-census per the requirements of your current facility.
+- If your shift is canceled due to inclement weather, specify such on your TNAA time-sheet and document per the requirements of the facility you are at.
 Please refer to the time-keeping instructions given upon acceptance of the assignment.

 - If you are required to stay at the facility longer than a 12-hour shift and you are working, it will be paid as “Call Back” per your contract.